Who Can File a Mesothelioma Lawsuit?

 The court can designate anyone as an estate representative, but a spouse, adult child, or other family member is usually appointed.

-If the mesothelioma victim dies before their personal injury claim is resolved, a family member or estate representative can continue the lawsuit on their behalf.
+If the mesothelioma victim dies before their personal injury claim is resolved, a family member or estate representative can continue it on their behalf.

 You may have as little as 1 year after a diagnosis or loved one’s death to file a mesothelioma lawsuit.

 Patients or their family members should speak with a law firm as soon as possible to see if they may be eligible for compensation.
-Contact us now to schedule your free legal consultation.
+Contact us now to schedule your free case review.

-In a mesothelioma class action lawsuit, multiple victims with asbestos-related diseases can file a lawsuit together.
+In a mesothelioma class action lawsuit, multiple victims with asbestos-related diseases can file a claim together.
 If their case is successful, they all receive the same amount of compensation.

-In the past, class action mesothelioma lawsuits have awarded mesothelioma patients much less compensation than personal injury and wrongful death claims.
-This is the main reason why this type of mesothelioma lawsuit is rarely filed today.
+In the past, class action mesothelioma lawsuits have awarded patients much less compensation than personal injury and wrongful death claims.
+This is the main reason why this type of mesothelioma lawsuit is almost never filed today.

 3 Reasons to File an Asbestos Lawsuit for Mesothelioma

 Mesothelioma is a preventable disease with only one proven cause: asbestos exposure.
-The companies that manufactured asbestos-containing products hid the well-documented dangers of this substance from the public so they could continue to make a profit.
+The companies that manufactured asbestos-containing products hid the well-documented dangers from the public for decades so they could continue to make a profit.

-If you or a loved one were exposed to asbestos due to the negligence of these companies, you deserve to seek justice through a mesothelioma lawsuit.
+If you or a loved one were exposed to asbestos, you deserve to seek justice through an asbestos lawsuit against these negligent companies.

-Learn more about the benefits of filing a mesothelioma lawsuit below.
+Learn more about the benefits of filing an asbestos lawsuit below.

 1. Get Help Paying for Treatment & Out-of-Pocket Expenses

 Patients diagnosed with mesothelioma need specialized medical care that may include surgeries, hospital stays, monthly chemotherapy, and prescription medications.
-The total cost of treating this cancer can reach upward of $500,000.
+The total cost of treating this cancer can reach upward of $400,000 per year.

-Mesothelioma lawsuit settlements provide families with an average of $1 million to $1.4 million in financial compensation, according to Mealey’s® Litigation Reports: Asbestos.
+Mesothelioma lawsuit settlements provide families with an average of $1 million to $1.4 million in financial compensation, according to Mealey’s® Litigation Report: Asbestos.

-Compensation from a mesothelioma cancer lawsuit can help pay for treatment and the unplanned expenses that Medicare and private insurance don’t cover, such as travel and transportation, lodging, and experimental medications.
+Compensation from a mesothelioma cancer lawsuit can help pay for treatment and unplanned expenses that Medicare and private insurance don’t cover, such as travel and transportation, lodging, and more.

 2. Hold Asbestos Companies Accountable